-• Put attachment lift lever in desired cutting height slot.
+Put attachment lift lever in desired cutting height slot.

-The cutting height range is approximately 1" to 4".
+The cutting height range is approximately 1 to 4" (25,4 to 101,6 mm).
 The heights are measured from the ground to the blade tip with the engine not running.
 These heights are approximate and may vary depending upon soil conditions, height of grass and types of grass being mowed.

-- The average lawn should be cut to approximately 2-1/2" during the cool season and to over 3" during hot months.
-For healthier and better looking lawns, mow often and after moderate growth. - For best cutting performance, grass over 6" in height should be mowed twice.
+- The average lawn should be cut to approximately 2-1/2" (63,5 mm) during the cool season and to over 3" (76,2 mm) during hot months.
+For healthier and better looking lawns, mow often and after moderate growth. - For best cutting performance, grass over 6" (152,4 mm) in height should be mowed twice.
 Make the first cut relatively high; the second to desired height.

-TO ADJUST GAUGE WHEELS (See Fig. 9)
+TO ADJUST GAUGE WHEELS (See Fig. 10)